tomastrajan/react-typescript-webpack/README.md

 ##### Event bus vs explicit calls
-Flux decouples logic by implementing event bus with the `Dispatcher` being responsible for dispatching `Actions` generated events to all the `Stores`.
+Flux decouples logic by implementing event bus with the `Dispatcher` being responsible for dispatching `Action` generated events to all the `Stores`.
 As everything, `events` too come with a trade-off.
 They enforce decoupling of application logic by their very nature.
 The cost of that is that it is usually much harder to track and debug event-heavy code.
-Yes you can store and get complete history of what happened but you lose ability to easily comprehend scope of all the logic that will be executed as a result of producing single event.
+Yes you can store complete event history to see what happened in your application but you lose ability to easily comprehend scope of all the logic that will be executed as a result of producing single event.
 It might be matter of subjective preference but if you need to orchestrate business logic though various domains, nothing beats explicit calls.

 ## UI
 #### React components